 ♣ It supports the date as an integer from 1900 to 9999.

 I’ve provided a practice sheet in the workbook to practice these explained examples.

 In this article, I have shown 5 examples of the Excel YEAR function.
 I also tried to cover the types of errors the YEAR function may show frequently.
 Last but not least, if you have any kind of suggestions, ideas, or feedback please feel free to comment down below.

 - How to Use DATEDIF Function in Excel (6 Suitable Examples)

 - Use the NOW Function in Excel (8 Suitable Examples)

 - How to Use Excel MONTH Function (6 Examples)

 - Use NETWORKDAYS Function in Excel (3 Suitable Examples)

 - How to use HOUR Function in Excel (5 Easy Examples)

-    - How to Use TIMEVALUE Function in Excel (4 Examples)
+- Use TIMEVALUE Function in Excel (4 Examples)